Margaret St. Clair: Legacy

 From the outset of her career, St. Clair was aware of her role as a woman writing in a male-dominated field.
 An article she wrote for Writer's Digest in 1947, about selling stories to the science fiction market, begins: "Why is science fiction fun to write?
 At first blush, it doesn't seem attractive, particularly for a woman."
 When the World Science Fiction Convention was held in Oakland in 1954, the Oakland Tribune highlighted St. Clair as a local author by asking her to provide a "menu of the future."
 The back cover of her 1963 paperback novel Sign of the Labrys declared in large capital letters, "Women Are Writing Science-Fiction!" and continued: "Women are closer to the primitive than men.
 They are conscious of the moon-pulls, the earth-tides.
 They possess a buried memory of humankind's obscure and ancient past which can emerge to uniquely color and flavor a novel.
 Such a woman is Margaret St. Clair…."

 St. Clair's pioneering role as a woman writing science fiction was noted by Eric Leif Davin in his book Partners in Wonder: Women and the Birth of Science Fiction, 1926-1965.

 The Margaret St. Clair Papers are archived at the University of California, Riverside.

 Ramsey Campbell has described St. Clair's work as "startlingly original" and argues it has "yet to be fully appreciated".

+The Shadow People and Sign of the Labrys are referenced in Appendix N of the Advanced Dungeons & Dragons Dungeon Master's Guide as an influence on Gary Gygax.